Aircloak/aircloak/backend/README.md

 # What it does

-This component implements various background services needed in the Air system:

-- An HTTP interface (used by the frontend component) for sandboxed task execution.
-- A periodical job that purges results of deleted tasks from the database.
+This component exposes internal REST endpoint that is used by the frontend component to perform various long running tasks.
+In addition, the backend component is responsible for periodic (cron-like) execution of air-related tasks.

 # Getting started